tomviering/Github-Capstone/lessons/05_GitHub_Dekstop_remote1.md

 ### Uploading files

 We'll start with adding files through upload.
+First, we need to create a `docs` folder.
+In your **githubdesktop_workshop** repository on GitHub, click the <kbd><b>Add file</b></kbd> button in the upper right, then select **`Create new file`**.
+In the file path box, type `docs/README.md` (this will create the `docs` folder and a README file in it).
+Add some text like "Documentation folder" and commit this file to create the folder.

-In your **github_desktop_workshop** repository on GitHub, navigate to the `docs` folder.
+Now navigate to the `docs` folder you just created.
 On this page you will see all of its contents listed, and in the upper right you will see an <kbd><b>Add File</b></kbd> button.
 If you click on this, you will see two dropdown options appear: `Create new file` and `Upload files`. **Select `Upload files`**.
 This will take you to a new page.

 <p align="center">
   <img src="../img/2.GHD_upload_files.png" width="800" align="center">
 </p>

-The file that **we would like to add to this folder** is called **"Pi Formulas -- from Wolfram MathWorld.pdf"**.
-The document is located in our **github_desktop_workshop_materials** folder which you downloaded and unzipped earlier.
-To add it to the repo using the web interface, you can do one of two things:
+For this example, you can upload any PDF file you have on your computer, or create a simple text file.
+To add a file to the repo using the web interface, you can do one of two things:

 1. Find the file in a File Browser window on your computer and then drag and drop it on to this page.
 2. Click on the "choose your files" and find/select the file in the window that pops up.